nlpAThits/WiMCor/README.md

 where `directory` denotes the directory having the output of list of metonymic pairs processed by `process-pairs.sh`.
 This command generates the annotated samples in XML format.

-2. Run GloVe and BERT baselines
+2. Run IMM and PreWin baselines

+The baseline implementation is based on [Minimalist Location Metonymy Resolution](https://github.com/milangritta/Minimalist-Location-Metonymy-Resolution)  published at ACL 2017.
 The scripts are available in the directories `glove/` and `bert/`.
-These scripts are based on [Minimalist Location Metonymy Resolution](https://github.com/milangritta/Minimalist-Location-Metonymy-Resolution)  published at ACL 2017.

 First create pickle files for each annotated file with the command: